AirshipCMS/Docs/Schema-Setup-Guide.md

 ## Create Collections
 Create collections and define the fields for items in those collections.

-##### Collection Setup
+### Collection Setup
 For each collection, add a Title, Public Path, and Name.

 The public path defines the url for the collection.
 When developing locally, the url will read as `http://localhost:9001/public_path`.
-When your site is launched, the url will read as `http://subdomain.airshipcms.io/public_path` (_where subdomain is your site subdomain_).
+When your site is launched, the url will read as `http://mysite.airshipcms.io/public_path` (_where mysite is your site subdomain_).

-#### Collection URLs
-For collections utilizing the `show.html` layout, a single item in the collection will render at `http://subdomain.airshipcms.io/public_path/view/permalink`.
+For collections utilizing the `show.html` layout, a single item in the collection will render at `http://mysite.airshipcms.io/public_path/view/permalink`.

-For collections utilizing the `categories.html` layout, collection categories will render at `http://subdomain.airshipcms.io/public_path/categories`.
+For collections utilizing the `categories.html` layout, collection categories will render at `http://mysite.airshipcms.io/public_path/categories`.

-For collections utilizing the `category.html` layout, items in a category will render at `http://subdomain.airshipcms.io/public_path/categories/category-permalink`.
+For collections utilizing the `category.html` layout, items in a category will render at `http://mysite.airshipcms.io/public_path/categories/category-permalink`.

 Example News Collection:
 - Title: `News`